Biehrer/ecg-analyzer/README.md

 - Go to includes/CMakeList.txt and change the filepath in the following line to the location where your Freetype 2 build directy is located: set(ENV{FREETYPE_DIR} "C:/Development/libs/freetype-build/")

-See main.cpp for example usage of the visualization module
+See main.cpp for entry point of the program